Ruan v. United States: Background

 Ruan and Couch appealed to the United States Court of Appeals for the Eleventh Circuit and argued that the instructions to the jury in the district court were "legally erroneous."
-They argued that since they believe that their practice was in accordance with standard medical practice, the jury should be informed of the "good faith" defense.
+They argued that since they believed that their practice was in accordance with standard medical practice, the jury should be informed of the "good faith" defense.
 The Court of Appeals disagreed and affirmed the lower court's decision.